-(a) Harassment - Engaging in a course of vexatious comments or conduct that is known, or ought reasonably to be known, to be unwelcome or offensive, and includes, for purposes of this policy, one or a series of unwanted, unsolicited actions, behaviours, remarks or communications in any form, directed toward an individual or a group, and which are related to any of the prohibited grounds of workplace or employment harassment under the Human Rights Code.
-Harassment can include, but is not limited to the following examples:

-racial or ethnic slurs:
+- Engaging in a course of vexatious comments or conduct against a worker in a workplace, including virtually through the use of information and communications technology, that is known, or ought reasonably to be known, to be unwelcome or offensive, and includes, for purposes of this policy, one or a series of unwanted, unsolicited actions, behaviours, remarks or communications in any form, directed toward an individual or a group, and which are related to any of the prohibited grounds of workplace or employment harassment under the Human Rights Code. - Harassment can include, but is not limited to the following examples: - o racial or ethnic slurs; - o repeatedly asking when they are going to get married or have children; - inappropriate comments about specific genders or age groups;

-repeatedly asking when they are going to get married or have children; inappropriate comments about specific genders or age groups; unwelcome remarks, jokes, taunts, suggestions about a person's body, attire, religion, disability, ethnic or racial origin, etc.; and/or, practical jokes which result in embarrassment or insult.
+- unwelcome remarks, jokes, taunts, suggestions about a person's body, attire, religion, disability, ethnic or racial origin, etc.; and/or, - practical jokes which result in embarrassment or insult.

+Psychological Harassment
-(b) Psychological Harassment - Engaging in behaviour that is intended to intimidate, offend, degrade, or humiliate a particular person or group of people.
-Examples of psychological harassment can include, but are not limited to:

-verbally abusive behaviour such as yelling, insults and name calling; persistent, excessive and unjustified criticism and constant scrutiny; spreading malicious rumours;

-excluding or ignoring someone;

-sabotaging someone else's work, equipment or belongings;

-written or verbal abuse or threats:

-making false allegations about someone in memos, emails or other work related documents; and/or, actions which create a poisoned work environment which occurs when an activity or behaviour is not necessarily directed at anyone in particular but creates a hostile or offensive workplace for those who are exposed to it.
+- Engaging in behaviour that is intended to intimidate, offend, degrade, or humiliate a particular person or group of people.
+Examples of psychological harassment can include, but are not limited to: - o verbally abusive behaviour such as yelling, insults, and name calling; - o persistent, excessive, and unjustified criticism and constant scrutiny; - spreading malicious rumours; - excluding or ignoring someone; - o sabotaging someone else's work, equipment, or belongings; - written or verbal abuse or threats; - making false allegations about someone in memos, emails or other workrelated documents; and/or, - actions which create a poisoned work environment which occurs when an activity or behaviour is not necessarily directed at anyone in particular but creates a hostile or offensive workplace for those who are exposed to it.